Alex-Kalinin-jr/gameOfLife/README.md

 - MASTER BRANCH: There are 100 iterations in the loop.
 To increase/decrease num of iterations just rewrite loop condition.
 - DEVELOP_TERMIOS BRANCH: There is an infinite loop.
 To exit program press 'q' button.
+- DEVELOP_NCURSES BRANCH: easiest and the most elegant way for parallel input on this stage of knowlege.

 # ATTENTION
 This project is not intended for any purposes other than showing of my style code and undestarding standard algorithms.
 Just for fun xD.